Policy: Induction of policies

+The multiple streams framework explains that policy change happens when problem recognition, policy formulation and political support align.

 In contemporary systems of market-oriented economics and of homogeneous voting of delegates and decisions, policy mixes are usually introduced depending on factors that include popularity in the public (influenced via media and education as well as by cultural identity), contemporary economics (such as what is beneficial or a burden in the long- and near-term within it) and a general state of international competition (often the focus of geopolitics).
 Broadly, considerations include political competition with other parties and social stability as well as national interests within the framework of global dynamics.

 Policies or policy-elements can be designed and proposed by a multitude of actors or collaborating actor-networks in various ways.
 Alternative options as well as organisations and decision-makers that would be responsible for enacting these policies – or explaining their rejection – can be identified.
 "Policy sequencing" is a concept that integrates mixes of existing or hypothetical policies and arranges them in a sequential order.
 The use of such frameworks may make complex polycentric governance for the achievement of goals such as climate change mitigation and stoppage of deforestation more easily achievable or more effective, fair, efficient, legitimate and rapidly implemented.

 Contemporary ways of policy-making or decision-making may depend on exogenously-driven shocks that "undermine institutionally entrenched policy equilibria" and may not always be functional in terms of sufficiently preventing and solving problems, especially when unpopular policies, regulation of influential entities with vested interests, international coordination and non-reactive strategic long-term thinking and management are needed.
 In that sense, "reactive sequencing" refers to "the notion that early events in a sequence set in motion a chain of causally linked reactions and counter-reactions which trigger subsequent development".
 This is a concept separate to policy sequencing in that the latter may require actions from a multitude of parties at different stages for progress of the sequence, rather than an initial "shock", force-exertion or catalysis of chains of events.

 In the modern highly interconnected world, polycentric governance has become ever more important – such "requires a complex combination of multiple levels and diverse types of organizations drawn from the public, private, and voluntary sectors that have overlapping realms of responsibility and functional capacities".
 Key components of policies include command-and-control measures, enabling measures, monitoring, incentives and disincentives.

 Science-based policy, related to the more narrow concept of evidence-based policy, may have also become more important.
 A review about worldwide pollution as a major cause of death – where it found little progress, suggests that successful control of conjoined threats such as pollution, climate change, and biodiversity loss requires a global, "formal science–policy interface", e.g. to "inform intervention, influence research, and guide funding".
 Broadly, science–policy interfaces include both science in policy and science for policy.